lwheinsberg/mvNUR/01_mvNUR_bnlearn.md

 example figure, we see direct associations (solid arrows pointing away from the variant) between the rs5746136 with sleepiness and fatigue, and a weaker direct association (dashed line pointing away from the variant) with cognitive function.
-We also observe an indirect association between rs5746136 and cognitive function through fatigue which can be interpreted as cognitive function being conditionally independent of rs5746136 given the presence of fatigue.
+We also observe indirect associations between rs5746136 and pain through sleepiness, which can be interpreted as pain being conditionally independent of rs5746136 given the presence of sleepiness.

 In this figure, the strengths (Es) and directions (Ed) of the relationships are also depicted along the edges (Es:Ed).
 As described